This article has links to products and services we recommend, which we may make a commission from.

 The salad is full of crunchy textures and has pickled tea leaves, crisp, roasted peanuts and other crunchy beans, toasted sesame seeds and fried garlic.

-In Burma, Lahpet is very important to culture so much so that when tea leaves are harvested, the best of the crop is set aside for fermenting to make the salad, while the rest is dried and processed for drinking tea.
+In Burma, Lahpet is very important to the culture.
+So much so that when tea leaves are harvested, the best of the crop is set aside for fermenting to make the salad, while the rest is dried and processed for drinking tea.

 Best Chiang Mai Restaurant To Have Burmese Food in Chiang Mai